-Missing persons cases rise by 1,000
+Missing people cases rise by 1,000

-Police Scotland: Missing persons cases up by 1,000
+Police Scotland: Missing people cases up by 1,000

-The number of missing persons reports investigated by police in Scotland has increased by almost 1,000 in the past year.
+The number of missing people reports investigated by police in Scotland has increased by almost 1,000 in the past year.

 Police Scotland said it investigated nearly 23,000 cases in 2017-18, relating to about 12,500 people.